Indesit washer-dryers rated

 How much do Indesit washer-dryers cost?

-If you're after a washer-dryer that comes in cheap, Indesit could be the brand for you, as the average cost of an Indesit is around £330.
-This makes Indesit washer-dryers much cheaper than mid-priced brand Hotpoint – you'd pay around £400 for a Hotpoint washer-dryer.
-And an Indesit is far cheaper than going for a Samsung washer-dryer – choose a Samsung and you'll be splashing out an average of £850.
+If you're after a washer-dryer that comes in cheap, Indesit could be the brand for you, as the average cost of an Indesit is a little under £400.
+This sits Indesit washer-dryers alongside mid-priced brand Hotpoint, and considerably below a Samsung machine – expect to splash out around twice as much for one of those.

-Visit our page on the most reliable washer-dryer brands to find out how all these big-players compare.

 Choosing the best Indesit washer-dryer